 Specifically, Connes et. al. have demonstrated that the entire standard model of particle physics coupled to general relativity can — at a classical level — be formulated as a purely gravitational theory, by employing the machinery of non-commutative geometry to a certain type of non-commutative algebras known as almost-commutative algebras.

 Incidentally, the QHD algebra produces such a type of algebra in a semi-classical limit.
 This means that the QHD algebra involves a mechanism, which — albeit not yet directly related to the standard model — could potentially entail a unification of the fundamental forces of Nature.

 - The QHD algebra is almost completely canonical with the dimension of space being essentially the only free parameter.
 This means that once the spatial dimension (dim = 3) is chosen everything else is essentially fixed.
-This is crucial, because a mathematical principle with the prefix ‘fundamental’ should not come with a large number of free parameters.
+This is crucial because a mathematical principle with the prefix ‘fundamental’ should not come with a large number of free parameters.

-- How can one possible imagine a principle, that cannot be reduced to other deeper principles but at the same time rich enough to explain everything?
+- How can one possibly imagine a principle, that cannot be reduced to other deeper principles but at the same time rich enough to explain everything?
 That seems like a very tall order.
 The QHD algebra has, however, the characteristics of precisely such a principle.
 This adds a philosophical layer to the theory — we are aware of very few other candidates to such an ultimate principle.

 What does all this mean?
 It means that quantum holonomy theory from the get-go has the key characteristics of a fundamental theory.
 Whether it really is such a theory is the subject of our present research.

-Brief tour of quantum holonomy theory
+A brief tour of quantum holonomy theory

 Once the QHD algebra has been chosen as the foundation of a theory there are two ingredients, which must be added to obtain a quantum theory.
 These are